tomshaw/google-api/README.md

 Authorizing the application and persisting the token.

-> Note: Google APIs must have OAuth 2.0 authorization credentials downloaded from the [Google Developer Console](https://console.cloud.google.com/apis).
-See the application configuration to specify the downloaded location of your credentials.
+> Google APIs must have OAuth 2.0 authorization credentials downloaded from the [Google Developer Console](https://console.cloud.google.com/apis).
+See the application configuration to specify the location of your credentials.

 ```php
 namespace App\Http\Controllers;